 In 1935, Congress passed the Carmack Amendment which states how to handle freight claims for interstate shipments.
 According to this law, the consignee has 9 months to submit a claim against the carrier.
+This was big news in the trucking world and really helped to give some clear lines to navigating through damage claims and dealing with claims on damaged freight.
 The carrier is then liable for the cargo loss unless they can prove the freight was damaged in one of the following ways:

-Once you receive a freight claim, it’s time to go into action.
+Once you receive a freight claim, it’s time to go into action with the claims process.
 Ignoring it won’t make it go away.
-In fact, ignoring it is the same thing as admitting fault.
-At this point you have 120 days to pay the full claim, compromise with the consignee, or refute the claim.
+In fact, ignoring it is the same thing as admitting fault and that can be bad news for your future in trucking.
+At this point you have 120 days to pay the freight insurance claim in full, compromise with the consignee, or refute the claim.
 Contact your insurance agent to let them know what is going on.
 You also want to verify that your policy covers the charges, in case things don’t go your way.

-However, before we get to the payout, you still have the opportunity to prove the damaged freight isn’t your fault.
+However, before we get to the payout, We need to talk about the claims process and the management process.
+You still have the opportunity to prove the damaged freight isn’t your fault.
 To get started building your case, you’ll want to request the load documentation from the consignee.
 They had to collect specific documents in order to submit the freight claim against you.
 Generally, the list includes the Bill of Lading, Proof of Delivery, original invoice, invoice of damages, and petition of payment.
 Compare their documents to yours and look for inconsistencies.